ionic-team/ionic-docs/src/pages/vue/navigation.md

 </script>
 ```

 If you have worked with Ionic Framework before, this should feel familiar.
-We create an `ion-tabs` component, and provide an `ion-tab-bar`.
-The `ion-tab-bar` provides and `ion-tab-button` components, each with a `tab` property that is associated with its corresponding tab in the router config.
+We create an `ion-tabs` component and provide an `ion-tab-bar`.
+The `ion-tab-bar` provides `ion-tab-button` components, each with a `tab` property that is associated with its corresponding tab in the router config.
+We also provide an `ion-router-outlet` to give `ion-tabs` an outlet to render the different tab views in.

 ### Child Routes within Tabs